SEN info (School offer)

 - The sharing of expert advice from colleagues, both within school and from outside agencies.

-The types of SEN that we support at Rookery are:
+The types of SEND that we support at Rookery are:

 - Cognition and Learning

 – How your child thinks, learns and understands their world.

 - Communication and Interaction

 How your child talks to, listens, responds, plays and learns with other children and adults.

 How your child shows their feelings, negotiates and solves problems in different situations and handles changes of routine.

 How your child responds to their environment and learning using their senses and any diagnosed medical issues.

 - The teacher has the highest possible expectations for your child and all pupils in their class.